JasmineRuixiang/jasmineruixiang.github.io/_posts/2025-08-25-Constraint-Learning.md

 The dissection of control into an estimation of intrinsic manifold (Factor Analysis) and then build an intuitive mapping (decoder, Kalman Filter) to relate the latent factors to cursor kinematics is different from directly mapping neural activities to movement.
 Such dissection becomes a common theme for the past two decades, with the emphasis on latent manifold structure beecomes increasingly popular.
 More than a theoretical refinement, practically speaking, such dissection also allows the authors to perform two different types of perturbation.

 Talk more here and also relate this to the nonlinear manifold paper 2025.

+For defining the candidate set of potential outside-manifold perturbation for the second monkey,  while the group looping strategy is a clever way to equalize possible permutation matrices with within-manifold perturbation ($$10!$$), I'm not completely persuaded by the logic behind it.
+When explaning the logic for the second monkey outside-manifold perturbation, the authors stated that the within-maifold perturbation only permutes the neural space with $$10$$ dimensions, while the outside-manifold perturbation on average deal with 39 dimensions (number of permuted units).
+Thus the monkey would have to search for more space for outside-manifold perturbation.
+I think the subtlety here lies in the fact that within-manifold perturbation is not performed on the level of the ambient neural space, but on the latent 10-dimensional space which is extracted out of the original neural space and each basis vector of the latent space is a __linear combination__ of the neural units.
+Its is not explicitly clear to me whether/how these two spaces should be compared solely based on the dimensonality it carries.

+Additionally, though I do appreciate the flavor of group assignment (there's even a flavor of group action here; anyway, permutation matrices form a permutation group), I am not sure if each of the $$10!$$ permutations on groups of neural units is "equivalent" to a permutation among 10 latent axes.

 ## Conclusions